Fraunhofer Institute for Solar Energy Systems ISE

 R&D for Energy Transition

 In the market-oriented business areas of Photovoltaics: Materials, Cells and Modules, Photovoltaics: Production Technology and TransferSolar Power Plants and Integrated PhotovoltaicsElectrical Energy StoragePower Electronics and GridsClimate-Neutral Heat and BuildingsHydrogen Technologies as well as System Integration, the Institute develops materials, components, systems and processes.
-For this purpose, we have an excellent laboratory infrastructure at our disposal.
-In addition, we perform analyses, carry out studies, provide consultations and offer our clients testing and certification procedures.
+In addition, we perform analyses, carry out studies and provide consultations.
+Fraunhofer ISE‘s state-of-the-art R&D infrastructure, with 22,300 m² of laboratory space, enables us to perform cutting-edge research at an international level.
+In our laboratories accredited according to DIN EN ISO/IEC 17025, we offer customized testing and certification procedures.
 Fraunhofer ISE is certified according to the quality management standard DIN EN ISO 9001:2015 and according to the standard DIN EN ISO 50001:2018 for energy management.

 Fraunhofer ISE - Newsletter